llucifer97/Pose-analysis-of-art/README.md

 - [ ] Prepare the baseline model for emotion classification
 - [ ] Annotate the data based on emotion.
 - [ ] Build machine learning based model for emotion classification
+- [ ] Documentaion of the work done so far.

 *Week 9 - 12*
 - [ ] Prepare the baseline model for scene classification
 - [ ] Annotate the data based on scene.
 - [ ] Build machine learning based model for scene classification
+- [ ] Documentaion of the work done so far.
 - [ ] Deploy the project on HPC CWRU.

 ### Tools/Libraries